 What are the types of UX survey tools?

-Let's look at two popular UX survey tools: Typeform and Google Forms.
+Let's look at three popular UX survey tools: Typeform and Google Forms.
 Each has its own strengths and might be right for different situations.

 Typeform